RomiconEZ/KONSPECTO-LLM/md-files/sprints.md

 1. **Set Up Frontend Framework:**
    - Initialize a React.js project in the `frontend/` directory using Vite.
    - Configure routing with React Router.
-   - Implement basic pages: Homepage, Login, Registration.
+   - Implement a basic page for interacting with the agent through a text field.
    - Ensure all frontend dependencies adhere to specified versions (React.js 18.2.0, TailwindCSS 3.3.2).

 2. **Set Up Backend Framework:**